SFoskitt/Learn-Python-the-Hard-Way/Exercise22.md

     `>=` greater-than-equal -- for comparison expressions

-comma `,` separator used after the print expression to follow it with something else that will be printed
+comma `,` separator used after the `print` expression to follow it with something else that will be printed - use this to `print` the things on the same line - otherwise use a new call to `print` to accomplish on new line

 `Traceback` is the start of most errors - this points to the place in the script where an error occurred